 - 1/2 cup freshly grated Parmesan cheese

-- Heat a small, dry skillet with a thick bottom over medium low.
-Once hot, add the walnuts, and toast them, stirring often, until golden brown and fragrant, about 5 minutes (alternatively, you can toast them in a 300 degree F oven or toaster oven for 10 minutes, stirring twice through out).
+- Heat a small, dry skillet with a thick bottom over medium-low.
+Once hot, add the walnuts, and toast them, stirring often, until golden brown and fragrant, about 5 minutes (alternatively, you can toast them in a 300 degree F oven or toaster oven for 10 minutes, stirring twice).
 Set aside.

 - Bring a large pot of salted water to a boil.
 Cook pasta until al dente according to package directions.
 Drain, toss with a bit of olive oil to prevent sticking, then set aside.